Reading the file via fs.readFile and running it through eval.

 Using the vm module.

-If the directory for a domain has a file named filter.js, it fully determines what to serve.
+If the directory for a domain has a file named filter.js, we run the script and it fully determines the response to the request.
+The other files in the domain directory are ignored.

 Here's an example of a simple plug-in, almost Hello World level.